-Feline cardiogenic arterial thromboembolus (ATE), also known as “saddle thrombus”, is serious and a devastating complication of heart disease in cats.
-Every year, it affects as many as 25% of cats with hypertrophic cardiomyopathy, a general feline heart condition.
+Feline cardiogenic arterial thromboembolic (ATE), also known as “saddle thrombus”, is serious and a devastating complication of heart disease in cats.
+It affects as many as 25% of cats with hypertrophic cardiomyopathy every year, a general feline heart condition.

-Saddle thrombosis in cats treatment involve intensive care in a hospital setting for the first 48 hours or more.
-The purpose of blood clot treatment include: Pain management through the use of strong morphine-derived pain killers.
+Saddle thrombosis in cats treatment involves intensive care in a hospital setting for the first 48 hours or more.
+The purpose of blood clot treatment includes: Pain management through the use of strong morphine-derived pain killers.

 Heart disease can cause series of disturbances in blood flow through the heart.
 This will ultimately lead to the formation of blood clots.

-FATE strikes its victims without warming; in fact it may be the first and only sign of heart disease in some cases.
-When it strikes, there is a loss of blood flow to the hind legs causing severe pain, cold limbs, decreased pulses, and paralysis.
+FATE strikes its victims without warning; it may be the first and only sign of heart disease in some cases.
+When it strikes, blood flow is lost to the hind legs, causing severe pain, cold limbs, decreased pulses, and paralysis.

 READ MORE: